• Skip to primary navigation

 Kāore he raru – not a problem!
 If you don’t have any milk powder in your whare (house), do not drive to the supermarket to buy some.
 All you need to do is swap the paura miraka (milk powder) for 1/4 cup of puehu parāoa (flour).

 When I developed this recipe I used chocolate with whole hazelnuts as I loved the texture in them.
-However, for this recipe I now use Whittakers Hazella chocolate which has a smooth, melty hazelnut centre.
+However, I now use Whittakers Hazella chocolate which has a smooth, melty hazelnut centre.
 If you use chocolate that has big chunks of hazelnuts, grate the chocolate so it is fine and doesn’t leave big chunks in the mixture.
 If you are using a smooth centred chocolate, just melt it, no need to grate it.

 I don’t like hazelnut, can I change the flavour?